 * Click here for rating key

 The Don Restaurant & Bistro Restaurant Review: There is plenty to like about The Don, which occupies the building that once stored Britain’s favourite sherries and ports.
 It is the grown-up part of the group that also owns the Bleeding Heart Tavern.
-The downstairs vaulted cellar houses a charming bistro serving the likes of parsnip and apple soup and a grilled lamburger to an appreciative clientele.
-Upstairs, huge windows looking out onto a small courtyard make the main restaurant, with its striking art on the walls, light and bright and here the serious business of eating and drinking is conducted.
-Try the cured and smoked duck salad with celeriac and apple, or smoked salmon mimosa on a potato waffle.
-Follow with salmon baked in a pastry crust with mushrooms and celeriac, or pot roast pheasant with roast beetroot, apricots and bread sauce.
-Quantities are generous, so all the more excuse to wash it all down with a seriously good wine.
+The downstairs vaulted cellar houses a charming bistro serving the likes of parsnip and apple soup and a grilled lamb burger to an appreciative clientele.
+Upstairs, huge windows looking out onto a small courtyard make the main restaurant, with its striking art on the walls, light and bright.
+Try the rich, creamy Jerusalem artichoke and truffle velouté or wild mushroom and Pecorino risotto (available as a starter or main), then go on to the freshest fish or pork rib-eye that comes from the delightfully named Dingley Dell, with sweet-and-sour caramelized onions, smoked mash and mustard sauce.
+Quantities are generous, so all the more excuse to wash it down with a seriously good wine.
 A 350-bin list trawls the world and also has bottles from the restaurant’s own vineyard in New Zealand.
 Set 3-course menu £29 with glass of Champagne.